AlexArcPy/python-for-gis-progression-path/README.md

 At this point, you should be able to:
 - write some simple scripts either using `arcpy` site-package or `ogr/gdal` libraries
 - report information about your GIS assets (data format, geometry type, data schema, spatial reference)
-- write code for calling ArcGIS GP tools from Python code and inspect the `Result` object returned
+- write code for calling ArcGIS geoprocessing tools from Python code and inspect the `Result` object returned
 - perform an operation on multiple datasets in batch mode using `arcpy` listing functions
 - read and update attributes & geometry of features using `arcpy.da` cursors
 - create and operate `arcpy.Geometry()` objects (accessing their properties and methods)